Leptospirosis

 Preventive Measures

-• Promote public awareness of possible transmission risk when undertaking recreational water based activities including wading, swimming and white water rafting.
+• Promote public awareness of possible transmission risk when undertaking recreational water-based activities including wading, swimming, white water rafting in potentially contaminated waters especially after heavy rain and flooding.

-• Provide staff working in hazardous occupations with appropriate protective equipment to prevent contamination.
+• Provide staff working in hazardous occupations with appropriate protective equipment such as boots, gloves, and aprons.

 • Segregate infected domestic animals.